hamidahoderinwale/astro_site/src/pages/posts/poetrydefence.md

 like Strauss, i don't think rigor and resulting austerity should be avoided, but your motivations become questionable when the subjects of your work aren't able to understand what it's about.

-but with inaccessibility, you close yourself off to criticism. [marginal revolution's](https://marginalrevolution.com/)comment section is often an example of why maybe this isn't always a bad thing, but there's a balance here.
+but with inaccessibility, you close yourself off to criticism. [marginal revolution's](https://marginalrevolution.com/) comment section is often an example of why maybe this isn't always a bad thing, but there's a balance here.

 ---